 If you need a static IP or firewall exceptions, or if you have other special networking needs, please contact ENGR-IT for assistance.

-Most UA classrooms have equipment for recording and publishing class lectures using Panopto, a cloud-based video publishing solution.
+Most UA classrooms have equipment for recording and publishing class lectures using Panopto, Zoom, or Teams.
 Classrooms have widely varying recording capabilities, however, so please let us know right away if you intend to record your classes, especially if you have distance students in any of your classes.
-We can help you get up to speed on both how to record and how to ensure the highest quality for your class recordings.
+We have gear like microphones, webcams, and document cameras for instructional recording needs.

 Most UA classrooms are supported by Classroom Technology Services, but some are supported by ENGR-IT or by other groups (e.g., the UA Libraries).
 Most classrooms will have support contact information clearly marked on the computer monitor or around the instructor station, but just in case: